fbpx

 Check out the Museum of Natural History in Venice!

 It has lots of fossils, dinosaur skeletons, replicas, and lots of fun and interactive exhibits.
+Many families add this museum to their recommended itinerary because it combines education with fun experiences that captivate all age groups.
 Check the latest admission rates.

 Parco Savorgnan

-This 2.3-acre park is the perfect place to cool off on a humid summer day as it’s covered in shady trees.
-There are tons of benches, drinking fountains, and a playground so it’s a great place to visit in Venice, Italy for kids.
+This 2.3-acre park is the perfect place to cool off on a hot summer day, as it’s shaded by shady trees.
+There are tons of benches, drinking fountains, and a playground, so it’s a great place to visit in Venice, Italy, for kids.

 Rialto Market and Bridge